-- 10. Were you too afraid or ashamed to talk about things that happened to you? - 11.
+- 9. While you were being evaluated, was your behavior altered by something traumatic that happened to you in the past?
+If so, do you think the evaluator took the time to understand your personal history and the context of your behavior and emotions? - 10.
+Were you too afraid or ashamed to talk about things that happened to you? - 11.
 While being evaluated, was your behavior or cognition influenced by drugs (prescribed or recreational)? - 12.
 In the days leading up to your evaluation, were you in a locked facility, subject to solitary confinement or forced drugging? - 13.
 Was information about your previous behavior shared from other third-party observers without your permission? - 14.
 Was information about you taken out of context? - 15.
 Were family members present during your evaluation?
 Were they truthful?
 Did you trust them? - 16.
 Did family members exaggerate things that you said or did? - 17.
 Do you suspect that you experienced an adverse drug reaction to one or more psychiatric drugs that you were taking, either voluntarily or by force, in the days or weeks leading up to your diagnosis? - 18.
 Were you experiencing withdrawal symptoms when attempting to discontinue psychiatric drugs that you found unhelpful or harmful? - 19.
 Is the person who evaluated/diagnosed you under pressure to diagnose and treat people as quickly as possible for reimbursement purposes?

-- Obtain your medical records: mindfreedom.org/hipaa-maintain-records - 2.
-Search for an alternative provider in your community: mindfreedom.org/hipaa-maintain-records - 3.
+- 1. Obtain your medical records: mindfreedom.org/hipaa-maintain-records - 2.
+Search for an alternative provider in your community: mindfreedom.org/directory/gateway-d1 - 3.
 Search for a peer support group in your community.
 If one does not exist, consider starting a MindFreedom affiliate in your community.
 Directions for starting an affiliate can be found here: mindfreedom.org/affiliates-sponsors - 4.
 Refer to Tree section of this handbook to learn about non force/nondrug alternative pathways to mental wellness through peer support and other community based models.